ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: More about Predicting next writing intention

-\subsubsection{Details About Finetuning Process}
+\subsection{Details About Finetuning Process}

 The fine-tuning prompt included all possible labels with definitions, task instructions, the ``before-text'' chunk, and the corresponding human-annotated intention label, asking the model to predict the intention label based on the ``before-text''.
-Differences in prompts were limited to only task instructions (see \S \ref{sec:appendix:prompt} for prompt details).
+Differences in prompts were limited to only task instructions.

 To achieve optimal performance while minimizing memory usage, we employed QLoRA \citep{dettmers2024qlora} to fine-tune all linear modules of a 4-bit quantized Llama.
 During fine-tuning, we utilized the `\texttt{train\_on\_response\_only}' function provided by the \texttt{unsloth} library, which masks the task instructions, intention label definitions, and ``before'' text with -100s.
 This ensures the model is trained exclusively on the response portion of the fine-tuning prompt (i.e., the predicted intention label), without being influenced by the instructional components of the input.
 The model was fine-tuned for one epoch with a batch size of 2, 4 gradient accumulation steps, and the AdamW 8-bit optimizer.